 Lightbox Film Center draws on a rich 40-year history as a regional resource for cinephiles.
 Initially known as The Neighborhood Film/Video Project, the program was established by Linda Blackaby in the 1970s and was housed in International House of Philadelphia starting in 1979.
 As the city’s first cinema to focus exclusively on independent and international films, The Neighborhood Film/Video Project played an important role in advancing local access to emerging filmmakers and engaging audiences around social, cultural and political issues.

 In 1992, International House launched the Philadelphia Festival of World Cinema, the first major regional film event of its kind.
 In the late-’90s, the program underwent a period of transition and reemerged with a renewed focus on year-round film programming and an expanded scope of moving image presentation that included experimental film and video works, artist cinema, digital art and other emerging forms.
 In 2008, the theater was renovated and in 2012, a Barco 2K digital cinema projector was installed, ensuring industry standard digital compatibility alongside increasingly rare capabilities for 16mm and 35mm projection.
 In 2017, the program was renamed Lightbox Film Center to create more visibility and better position itself for the next era of moving-image presentation.
+After announcing the intention to sell the building, International House facilitated the transfer of Lightbox Film Center to The University of the Arts where it continues film programming at 401 South Broad Street beginning in 2020.

 During its four decades Lightbox Film Center has hosted leading filmmakers and artists, including Albert Maysles, Michael Snow, Richard Kern, Jonas Mekas, Ousmane Sembène, Yvonne Rainer, Robert Downey Sr., Phil Niblock, Derek Boshier, Sam Green, Tony Conrad, Lizzie Borden, Richard Hell, Babette Mangolte, Harry Shearer and many others.
 Sun Ra and his Arkestra once performed on the roof of the building and Buckminster Fuller also occupied an office inside.